cappyzawa/terraform-registry/README.md

 ## How to use

+### Configuration file

-This registry runs based on setting file like as bellow.
+This registry runs based on configuration file like as bellow.

 ```yaml
 providers: